timdeschryver/timdeschryver.dev/content/posts/exploring-drag-and-drop-with-the-new-angular-material-cdk/index.md

 ---
 title: Exploring Drag and Drop with the new Angular Material CDK
 slug: exploring-drag-and-drop-with-the-new-angular-material-cdk
-description: >-
-  Drag and Drop is a new feature in the new Angular Material CDK.
+description: Drag and Drop is a new feature in the new Angular Material CDK.
 Let’s explore it together!
 author: Tim Deschryver
-date: '2018-10-04T15:31:20.103Z'
+date: 2018-10-04T15:31:20.103Z
-tags:
-  - Angular
-  - Angular Material
-  - Material
-  - CDK
+tags: Angular, Angular Material, Material, CDK
-banner: './images/banner.jpg'
+banner: ./images/banner.jpg
-bannerCredit: 'Photo by [Maria Imelda](https://unsplash.com/@unleashed_) on [Unsplash](https://unsplash.com)'
+bannerCredit: Photo by [Maria Imelda](https://unsplash.com/@unleashed_) on [Unsplash](https://unsplash.com)
 published: true
 publisher: Angular In Depth
 publish_url: https://blog.angularindepth.com/exploring-drag-and-drop-with-the-angular-material-cdk-2e0237857290